foss-for-synopsys-dwc-arc-processors/embarc_applications/arc_design_contest/2021/HLJU_Pathological_Voice_Diagnosis/README.md

 - Open serial terminal and configure it to right COM port and 115200bps.
 - Download with USB-JTAG or use bootloader to boot the program.
 - Connect the MCLK(REF_CLK) wire when seeing "Please connet the mclk !"at serial terminal.
-- Speak to the Mic.You'll see pathological or healthy result shows on the OLED screen.
+- Speak to the Mic.
+You'll see pathological or healthy result shows on the OLED screen.

 #### Makefile